simncg/linear_classification_project_BSE/README.md

 # Linear Classification Project

-This repository contains all the files necessary to solve linear classification project.
+This repository contains all the files necessary to solve the linear classification project for the course Computing for Data Science and Computational Machine Learning at BSE.

 1. The file `Simon Caicedo - classification_project1.ipynb`  contains the notebook with all the data analysis and the models for solving the Linear Classification Project.